chtrembl/azure-cloud/petstore/11-configure-ado-pipeline-for-ci-cd-into-databricks/README.md

 ![](images/data26.png)

-Once committed, the Azure DevOps pipeline will automagically execute and upon success will deploy into the Databricks **prod** workspace folder
+Once committed, the Azure DevOps pipeline will automagically execute and upon success will deploy into the Databricks **prod** workspace folder.

 You should see something similar to the below image: